float, flexbox

 Example

-, the space between the flex lines are equal, but the space before the first item and after the last item is set to half of the space between the flex lines:
+With space-around, the space between the flex lines are equal, but the space before the first item and after the last item is set to half of the space between the flex lines:

 .flex-container {